Arthritis Drug Overview

 Other Pain-Relieving Arthritis Drugs

-Acetaminophen is available over-the-counter and is a commonly used pain reliever for people with arthritis.
+Acetaminophen is available without a prescription and is a commonly used pain reliever for people with arthritis.
 Narcotic pain relievers are available by prescription only and may be used to help with more severe pain, but they don't relieve joint inflammation.
-Often they are combined with acetaminophen or an NSAID to enhance their effects.
+Often, they are combined with acetaminophen or an NSAID to enhance their effects.
 Narcotic drugs can be habit-forming, and they can cause constipation, urinary problems, and sedation.

 Your doctor may recommend the use of antidepressants to help treat chronic pain whether you have depression or not.
 It is not exactly clear how antidepressants help curb pain, but an antidepressant effect on brain chemicals is believed to play a role.
 Side effects may range from drowsiness to dry mouth and blurred vision.
 Rarely, these drugs can lead to mood changes or suicidal thoughts.

 Steroids are powerful anti-inflammatory drugs that can treat many forms of arthritis, including rheumatoid arthritis, lupus, and other forms of inflammation such as vasculitis.

 Although effective, steroids can have many side effects, especially when taken as a pill and used long term.
 Often, doctors try to avoid these problems by injecting the steroid into the affected joint or trying other medications in combination to keep the dose of steroids as low as possible.

 There are several versions of hyaluronan injections, also called viscosupplementation, that are used to treat osteoarthritis of the knee.
 They are injected directly into the joint.
 Some studies have shown some benefit for reducing pain for periods of up to six months, but others have shown more limited results.